mrNicky/crypto_trade_HFT/README.md

 ## Some improvements:

-- I use free api, but you can buy Premium API...
+- I use free api with limits, but you can subscribe a Premium API...

 - Every second, we check the price with this code, one improvement is to is kafka streaming and scala or python to perform transactions with milliseconds